mohitmishra786/conf-finder/README.md

 npm install
 ```

+3. Set up your environment variables in `.env.local`

-3. Run the development server:
+4. Run the development server:
 ```bash
 npm run dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+5. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Data Sources